This post was updated March 22, 2018.

 If you are a U.S. citizen or resident who made money last year, whether you must tell the Internal Revenue Service about it depends on three things:

 - Your age.

-The IRS created the table below to give you an idea of whether you should start getting your filing material together.
+The IRS created the table (shown as Chart A in the 2017 Form 1040 instructions) below to give you an idea of whether you should start getting your filing material together.

 Other filing factors: There are other things to take into account when it comes to filing if someone can claim you as a tax dependent.